fabmansik/minecraft-datapacks/README.md

 # minecraft-datapacks
-Here is all my created datapacks
+Here is all my created datapacks.
+If you want to check all datapacks, watch branches.